Deep learning has recently shown much promise for NLP applications.

 networks for parsing, paraphrase detection of short phrases and longer

-analysis.
-Our approaches go beyong learning word vectors and instead
+approaches go beyond learning word vectors and also

 Richard Socher, Alex Perelygin, Jean Wu, Jason Chuang, Chris Manning,